The basics of estate planning

-Some assets, such as IRAs and life insurance proceeds, bypass a will entirely and go directly to the beneficiaries listed and filed with the financial firm that handles those products.
+Some assets, such as individual retirement accounts and life insurance proceeds, bypass a will entirely and go directly to the beneficiaries listed and filed with the financial firm that handles those products.
 Otherwise, the state decides who gets what.
 Each state has a prescribed order for the distribution of property of those who die with no will.

-It's a rigid default distribution scheme that predetermines specific percentages of your estate assets that will go to your closest blood relatives -- the state's way, not yours.
+Having your property items pass according to your state’s succession statutes is a rather rigid default distribution scheme because predetermined, specific percentages of your estate assets will go to your closest blood relatives -- the state's way, not yours.

-Whether or not you have a will, your property will go through probate, the state court's system for monitoring its distribution.
+Whether you have a will, your property that does not pass according to its title or beneficiary designation goes through probate -- that is, the state court's system for monitoring its distribution.

 - A simple will is a relatively inexpensive document, often costing a couple of hundred dollars.
 This guesstimate varies according to complexity, size of the estate and geographic location.

 - A will only transfers property that you own in your name alone.
 Therefore, property you own as a joint tenant with right of survivorship or property that passes by beneficiary designation, such as life insurance proceeds or retirement assets, cannot be transferred by will.

 - Even if you have a trust, you should still have a will for any assets the trust does not cover.

 You establish trusts during your lifetime.
 Trusts involve the transfer of your property to an individual or corporate trustee who manages the assets within the trust's control for the benefit of one or more others -- the beneficiaries.

 A living, or inter vivos, trust is one that is effective during your lifetime; a testamentary trust is one that is contained within the provisions in your will.
 A testamentary trust does not become operative until your death.